apache/pinot/docker/images/pinot-superset/README.md

 The image defines two data volumes: one for mounting configuration into the container, and one for data (logs, SQLite DBs, &c).

-The configuration volume is located alternatively at `/etc/superset` or `/home/superset`; either is acceptable.
+The configuration volume is located alternatively at `/etc/superset` or `/app/superset`; either is acceptable.
 Both of these directories are included in the `PYTHONPATH` of the image.
 Mount any configuration (specifically the `superset_config.py` file) here to have it read by the app on startup.

-The data volume is located at `/var/lib/superset` and it is where you would mount your SQLite file (if you are using that as your backend), or a volume to collect any logs that are routed there.
-This location is used as the value of the `SUPERSET_HOME` environmental variable.
+The data volume is located at `/app/superset_home` and it is where you would mount your SQLite file (if you are using that as your backend), or a volume to collect any logs that are routed there.

 ## Kubernetes Examples